 Good Hotel Guide Review

-bar, sitting room, billiard room, restaurant, private sitting room, garden room and dining room, in-room TV, 55-acre grounds, civil wedding licence, spa (indoor and outdoor swimming pools).
+bar, billiard room, restaurant, library, lounge, garden room and study (for private hire), in-room TV (Chromecast), 55-acre grounds, terrace (alfresco dining), civil wedding licence, spa (indoor and outdoor swimming pools), EV charging.

 in public areas.

 allowed in some bedrooms (£25 a night, bed, bowl, treats), lounge, billiard room, terrace, throughout grounds, not in restaurant.